PencilCode/blog/src/documents/posts/2014-11-19-line-joins.html.md

   fill()
 </script>

-A triangle should have three points, and now they do!
+Triangles should have three points, and now they do!